post_apocalypse_story/na-Telescope.html

 <span class="quote speech">Sure.</span><br />

-Jack hands her the keys and the four get in the truck.
-James joins
+He puts the map back, hands her the keys, and the four get in the truck.

 James asks her: <span class="quote speech">How far is it?</span><br />